DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Conclusions

 \section{Conclusions}

-In this paper we developed a general theory of cone constrained DC optimization problems, particularly, DC semidefinite programming problems.
-To this end, we studied two definition of DC matrix-valued functions (abstract and componentwise) and their interconnections.
-We proved that any DC matrix-valued function is componentwise DC and demonstrated how one can compute a DC decomposition of several nonlinear semidefinite constraints appearing in applications.
+In this paper we developed a general theory of cone constrained DC optimization problems.
+The first part of the paper was devoted to analysis of DC semidefinite programming problems.
+We studied two definition of DC matrix-valued mappings (abstract and componentwise) and their interconnections.
+We proved that any DC matrix-valued map is componentwise DC and demonstrated how one can compute a DC decomposition of several nonlinear semidefinite constraints appearing in applications.
 We also constructed a DC decomposition of the maximal eigenvalue function, which allows one to apply standard results and methods of inequality constrained DC optimization to problems with smooth and nonsmooth componentwise DC semidefinite constraints.

-In the case of general cone constrained DC optimization problems, we obtained local optimality conditions and presented a detailed convergence analysis of the DC algorithm (the convex-concave procedure) and its penalized version proposed in \cite{LippBoyd} (see also \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b}) under the assumption that the concave part of the constraints is smooth.
-In particular, we obtained sufficient conditions for the exactness of the penalty subproblem of the penalized version of the method and analysed two types of sufficient conditions for the convergence of this method to a feasible and critical point of a cone constrained DC optimization problem from an infeasible starting point.
-The first type of sufficient condition is the so-called a priori conditions, which are based on general assumptions on the problem under consideration, while the second type is the a posteriori conditions, which rely on some assumptions on a limit point of a sequence generated by an optimization method.
-Finally, we presented a simple example demonstrating that even if a feasible starting point is known, it might be reasonable to use the penalized version of the method, since it is sometimes capable of finding deeper local minimum than the standard method.
+In the case of general cone constrained DC optimization problems, we obtained local optimality conditions.

+In the second part of the paper, we presented a detailed convergence analysis of the DCA for cone constrained DC programs and its penalized version proposed in \cite{LippBoyd} (see also \cite{LeThiPhamDinh2014,LeThiPhamDinh2014b}) under the assumption that the concave part of the constraints is smooth.
+In particular, we obtained sufficient conditions for the exactness of the penalty subproblem of the penalized version of the method and analyzed two types of sufficient conditions for the convergence of this method to a feasible and critical point of a cone constrained DC optimization problem from an infeasible starting point.
+The first type of sufficient conditions is the so-called a priori conditions, which are based on general assumptions on the problem under consideration, while the second type is the a posteriori conditions, which rely on some assumptions on a limit point of a sequence generated by an optimization method.

+We also presented a simple example demonstrating that even if a feasible starting point is known, it might be reasonable to use the penalized version of the method, since it is sometimes capable of finding deeper local minimum than the standard method.